 This will give you your estimated hourly rate.

-- Rates fluctuate by market, so it’s a good idea to gut check your hourly with fellow freelancers and potential clients.
+- Rates fluctuate by market, so it’s a good idea to gut check your hourly rate with fellow freelancers and potential clients.

 4. Spend the time scoping